worksonmypc/apprentice-boot-camp-improving-code/README.md

 * [The Art of Giving and Receiving Code Reviews (Gracefully)](https://www.youtube.com/watch?v=hfrNmZIPq3E) (30 minutes)
 * [QWAN Code Smells and Refactoring Cue Cards](http://www.qwan.eu/shop)
 * [Source Making’s section on Code Smells](https://sourcemaking.com/refactoring/smells)—this is an excellent site, and super accessible
+* [Decisions, decisions](https://vimeo.com/43536417)—a one hour talk by Dan North about trade-offs, and distinguishing decisions that matter a lot more than others

 ## Slides